Treating Detector Systematics via a Likelihood Free Inference Method: Classification

-We use the KNN to estimate the posterior ratio from \cref{eq:ratio-posterior} on the example of two normal distributions shown in \cref{fig:simple-reweighting-illustration} with the number of neighbors set to $N=3000$.
-The result is shown in \cref{fig:knn-weights-gaussian-shift}.
+To showcase how we use the KNN to estimate the posterior ratio from \cref{eq:ratio-posterior} we look at the example of a single observable distribution $y$ for two choices of a single detector systematic parameter $\alpha_1$ and $\alpha_2$.
+For simplicity we assume that the observable follows a normal distribution and that the detector response effect of changing from $\alpha_1$ to $\alpha_2$ is just a shift of its mean as shown by the blue/orange distributions in \cref{fig:simple-reweighting-illustration}.
+We assume that the acceptance is 100\% and therefore the true variable distributions are identical and don't have to be taken into account.
+Using a KNN with the number of neighbors set to $N=3000$ we can predict the posterior distributions $P_\mathrm{KNN}({\alpha}_1|y)$ and $P_\mathrm{KNN}({\alpha}_2|y)$ to calculate the KNN prediction of the re-weighting ratio from \cref{eq:ratio-posterior}.
+With this we can re-weight the blue distribution to recover the orange distribution within statistical uncertainty ($\chi^2/\mathrm{DOF}=1.85$).
+Since we know the analytically correct expressions for the likelihood distributions $P(y|{\alpha}_1)$ and $P(y|{\alpha}_2)$ in this example case, we can compare the KNN predicted ratio to the true, which is shown in \cref{fig:knn-weights-gaussian-shift}.
 The black line in the plot shows the true analytical likelihood ratio, which is expected to match the posterior ratio.
 The posterior ratio estimated by the KNN is close to the analytical solution within the range of $[-1.5,1.5]$, but begins to deviate due to low statistics when reaching the edges of the distributions.